-It is no accident that when viewed from the side, the Ninja H2 does not seem to have the aggressive forward-canted stance of most modern supersport models.
-While supersport bikes use their front-leaning attitude to aid in quick steering, at the speeds for which the closed-course Ninja H2R was designed, such a posture would create drag that would hinder top speed aspirations.
+It is no accident that when viewed from the side, the Ninja H2R does not seem to have the aggressive forward-canted stance of most modern supersport models.
+While supersport bikes use their front-leaning attitude to aid in quick steering, at the speeds for which the Ninja H2R was designed, such a posture would create drag that would hinder top speed aspirations.
 Instead, the stance is very neutral, almost flat-think Formula 1 car-to make the body as aerodynamically sleek as possible.

-- \ Aerodynamically shaped upper cowl uses lips and lines to help direct airflow over its surface. - \ Upper cowl positions the Ram Air intake in the most efficient position. - \ Compact side cowls and under cowls were designed to assist with heat dissipation. - \ The rear cowl has an extremely compact three-piece design.
+- Aerodynamically shaped upper cowl uses lips and lines to help direct airflow over its surface. - Upper cowl positions the Ram Air intakes in the most efficient position. - The cowl is formed from lightweight CFRP and is designed to afford wind protection at ultra-high speed: its tall screen is designed to help create a wind-free pocket for the rider. - Compact side cowls were designed to assist with heat dissipation. - The rear cowl has an extremely compact three-piece design.
 The centre portion is taller, creating an aerodynamic form that helps smooth airflow as it passes the rider.
 Wind is also able to pass between the centre and side pieces, reducing air resistance.